Skip to main content

 • difenoconazole plus cyprodinil (Inspire Super): 16.0 to 20.0 fl oz/A; PHI 7d, REI 12h, Group 3 & 9.
 Apply in sufficient volume to achieve thorough coverage.

 • floxapyroxad plus pyraclostrobin (Merivon): 4.0 to 5.5 fl oz/A; PHI 0d, REI 12h, Groups 7 & 11.
-Make no more than two sequential applications before alternating with fungicides that have a different mode of action.
+Make no more than 2 sequential applications before alternating with a fungicide from a different FRAC Group.

 Fruit and stem rot that develops after harvest is generally due to infection that took place in the field.
 Postharvest rot can be reduced by applying fungicides during the growing season on a regular basis, as for control of black rot.
 Control weeds to allow better air circulation.
 Wounds to the fruit that occur during harvest can also result in postharvest rot.
 For maximum storage life, refer to Postharvest Handling and Storage in the Cultural Practices section.